-If you don't have a guarantor but need one, Insurent Lease Guaranty can serve as an institutional guarantor fee of typically 85 percent of one month’s rent for U.S. citizens and 110 percent of one month’s rent for foreign nationals, the company will back approved applicants.
+If you don't have a guarantor but need one, Insurent Lease Guaranty (a Brick sponsor) can serve as an institutional guarantor fee of typically 85 percent of one month’s rent for U.S. citizens and 110 percent of one month’s rent for foreign nationals, the company will back approved applicants.

 “For the right type of person, it’s brilliant,” Waite says.

 Currently, 1,750 buildings, representing more than 250,000 apartments, accept Insurent, says Charles Schoenau, Insurent’s managing director.

 U.S. renters must have a minimum credit score of 630.
 And both U.S. and foreign renters must earn 27.5 times the monthly rent or have 50 times the monthly rent in a bank account.
 If they don’t, Insurent will allow a parent, relative or family friend who makes 50 times the monthly rent or has 80 times the monthly rent in liquid assets to act as the responsible party,